 What stone speaks to you?

-If you find yourself here then it’s likely you are a lover of gemstones.
 A wise person once advised me that when choosing an engagement ring, you must fall in love with the center stone first, and the rest will follow!
 If you don’t have a favorite stone yet, I encourage you to look at your wardrobe and the items around your home: what color do you surround yourself with?
 What color do you feel good in?
 Once you know this, I can advise on durable, beautiful, ethically sourced stones that suit your needs!

 Do you plan on wearing your ring everyday?